 Staff within Treasury Management will hold quarterly treasury meetings with the Treasury Management Review Group (TMRG).
-This is a Group consisting of the Leader of the Council, and containing members of the Cabinet, Councillors from the party in power and the opposition parties, alongside senior representation from the Finance Team.
-The basis of these meetings is for staff to give TMRG an update on the current borrowing and investment position of the Council, as well as to update on upcoming governance changes, legislation and accounting changes, or legal changes that may affect the Council and its investment decision making going forward.
+This is a Group consisting of the Leader of the Council, and containing members of the Cabinet alongside senior representation from the Finance Team.
+The basis of these meetings is for staff to provide an update on the current borrowing and investment position of the Council, as well as to update on upcoming governance changes, legislation and accounting changes, or legal changes that may affect the Council and its investment decision making going forward.
 This is then followed by questions from the TMRG to further their understanding of the key areas surrounding both investment and borrowing decision making, and to enable them to make informed decisions surrounding Investments.

-During 2022/23 the Council held training sessions for all Councillors on Treasury Management and the current borrowing and investment environment, led by our Treasury Advisers, Arlingclose.
-Another of these sessions will be held in 2023/24.
-This is a formal training evening, where both staff and advisers brief all Councillors on the current investment position of the Council, future investment position and possible changes to governance that may impact future decisions.
-A questions and answers session is held after the briefing where Councillors are encouraged to ask questions to both internal staff and Arlingclose to further their understanding of the way the Council makes decisions on both investments and borrowing.
+During 2024/25 the Council held training sessions for all Councillors on Treasury Management and the current borrowing and investment environment, led by our Treasury Advisers, Arlingclose.
+Another of these sessions will be held in 2025/26.
+This is a formal training evening, where both staff and advisers brief Councillors on the current investment position of the Council, future investment position and possible changes to governance that may impact future decisions.
+A questions and answers session is held during the briefing where Councillors are encouraged to ask questions to both internal staff and Arlingclose to further their understanding of the way the Council makes decisions on both investments and borrowing.

 To ensure staff have the correct knowledge and skills to inform investment decisions, the team currently includes:

-- A Finance Team with five CIPFA qualified accountants, all with over ten years of experience in Local Government accounting, and one CIMA qualified accountant. - An Asset Management Team including a number of Chartered Surveyors with over 10 years' experience who are members of the Royal Institution of Chartered Surveyors (RICS), two of which are RICS Registered Valuers.
+A Finance Team with five CIPFA qualified accountants, all with over ten years of experience in Local Government accounting, two CIMA and one ACCA qualified Accountant.

+- An Asset Management Team including a number of Chartered Surveyors with over 10 years' experience who are members of the Royal Institution of Chartered Surveyors (RICS).
 They are regulated by their professional body (RICS) and comply with the RICS rules in relation to conduct and Continuing Professional Development.
-They maintain their knowledge and skills through regular technical updates from appropriate bodies. - A Legal Team with 4 qualified solicitors, 2 Chartered Legal Executives, a locum barrister and a trainee Legal Executive and a Trainee Solicitor.
-This includes 2 with over 10 years in Local Government; 5 with significant property and related commercial transaction knowledge; 3 with extensive planning experience and 3 with substantial regulatory and governance background.
+They maintain their knowledge and skills through regular technical updates from appropriate bodies. - A Legal Team with one qualified barrister, two qualified solicitors, one trainee legal executive, and two solicitor apprentices.
+This includes three people with over 10 years in Local Government, two with extensive planning experience and two with substantial regulatory and governance backgrounds.